Avoiding Car Accidents Keeps Insurance Premiums Low

 For example, many people fail to keep their cars in safe driving conditions or allow distractions to keep them from being focused on the road.
 By avoiding car accidents you avoid a lot of hassle, keep yourself and your family safer and save money on insurance.

-Here are 5 ways to help anyone become a better driver and avoid many common areas that are often associated with the accidents that happen on the roadways:
+Here are tips to help anyone become a better driver and avoid many common areas that are often associated with the accidents that happen on the roadways:

-2. Choosing a Safe Car, and Keeping It Maintained to Avoid Accidents
+Choose a Safe Car, and Keep It Maintained to Avoid Accidents

 If you are considering buying a new car, some cars are cheaper to insure than others.
 Looking for accident avoidance devices and built-in rear cameras may be a good idea to add additional help in avoiding accidents.